Scientists Sound Alarm: Earth Has Surpassed Its First Climate Tipping Point

 - Scientists say current global warming of about 1.4°C already exceeds corals' thermal tipping point of about 1.2°C, causing repeated mass bleaching and unprecedented coral mortality.

-- The last two years were the warmest on record, with marine heatwaves stressing 84% of the world's reefs, which sustain about a quarter of marine life.
+- The last two years were the warmest on record, with marine heatwaves stressing 84% of the world's reefs and threatening a quarter of marine life.

 - At COP30 next month, scientists implored countries to reduce carbon emissions as the report warns polar ice sheets may have passed tipping points, risking several meters of irreversible sea level rise.